Andrew Yang: 2024 election cycle

 In June 2023, Yang announced he had donated to Chris Christie's 2024 presidential campaign, in an effort to help qualify him for the upcoming Republican primary debates.
 Later in December, Yang endorsed Representative Andy Kim for the Democratic nomination in the 2024 New Jersey Senate election.
-In January 2024, Yang endorsed Dean Phillips' 2024 presidential campaign, though Phillips dropped out after Super Tuesday.
+In January 2024, Yang endorsed Dean Phillips' 2024 presidential campaign.
 On January 18, US Representative Dean Phillips held campaign events with Yang in Manchester and Hanover, New Hampshire.
 Yang assisted Phillips' cause to gain ballot access for the Florida Democratic Party presidential primary after its cancellation and he told ABC News, "What's happening in Florida is important -- do we live in a democracy or not?
 If the Democrats can simply cancel their own primaries they should change their name to something else."
-In February 2024, it was reported that independent presidential candidate Robert F. Kennedy Jr. had asked Yang to be his running mate, but that Yang had been "noncommital" about it.
+In February 2024, it was reported that independent presidential candidate Robert F. Kennedy Jr. had asked Yang to be his running mate, but that Yang had been "noncommittal" about it.
 Kennedy reportedly still had Yang on his running mate short list during parts of March 2024, but attorney and entrepreneur Nicole Shanahan was ultimately chosen as Kennedy's running mate on March 26 of the same year.

 After the first presidential debate on June 27, Yang encouraged the Democratic Party to nominate someone instead of Biden "before it's too late".
 Throughout the summer he encouraged Biden to drop out and for the Democratic Party to nominate someone different to defeat Trump in the general election.
 Yang later predicted that Biden would lose the election, with House and Senate Democrats heading for "historic" losses as well.
 On July 23, 2024, following Biden's withdrawal from the race, Yang endorsed Vice President Kamala Harris for president in a statement on social media.
 He later wrote an opinion piece for Newsweek after the Democratic Convention, in which he encouraged fellow independents to vote for Harris.